sy77777en/video_annotation_folk/caption/export.md

 2. **Smart Skipping**: Some critique types (replacement_error, deletion_error, nonconstructive) automatically skip captions with perfect scores (5/5) since there's insufficient content to modify
 3. **Incremental Processing**: Detects changes in caption data and configuration parameters, only regenerating critiques when necessary to avoid redundant work
 4. **Multi-Model Generation**: Uses different LLMs depending on critique type - GPT-4.1 for text-only error critiques, Gemini for video-enabled critiques
-5. **Complete Dataset Upload**: Only exports and uploads when ALL six critique types are successfully completed (no failures across any critique type)
+5. **Complete Dataset Upload**: Only exports and uploads when ALL seven critique types are successfully completed (no failures across any critique type)

 **Key Insight**: The script is designed for large-scale processing (thousands of videos) with robust error handling, progress tracking, and parallel execution support.
 Upload only happens when you have a complete dataset with all critique types.

 ### **Overview**

-The critique generation system creates six types of critiques for each completed caption task:
+The critique generation system creates seven types of critiques for each completed caption task:

 1. **Insertion Error Critique** - Adds incorrect/irrelevant details to original feedback
 2. **Replacement Error Critique** - Replaces correct details with wrong information